inexcii/readingnote-wewlc/readingnote-3.md

     this.artR56Display = display;
   }

-  public void scan(String barcode) { // Code of display has been refactored by artR56Display }
+  public void scan(String barcode) { // Code of display has been refactored by artR56Display. }
 }

 public class ArtR56Display
 {
-  public showLine(String line) { // Code of display }
+  public showLine(String line) { // Code of display. }
 }
 ```